siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

    from Siconos.Kernel import \
        TimeStepping, MoreauJeanOSI, TimeDiscretisation, LCP

-And the time stepping simulation object built with a time discretisation object and the one-step integrator object are the same:
+And the time stepping simulation object built with a time discretization object and the one-step integrator object are the same:

 .. testcode::